 Those of us who have experience working in the Enterprise know that ITIL is a necessary "evil."
 When applied in a pragmatic and customised manner, ITIL processes make a significant impact on the quality and speed of technology and software delivery in large companies.
-Just as importantly as improving productivity, ITIL helps lower the likelihood of incidents and can improve your cyber resilience.
+Just as importantly as improving productivity, ITIL helps lower the likelihood of incidents and good IT processes can improve your cyber resilience.

 To the generation of developers and administrators who align themselves to DevOps, ITIL processes can still appear draconian, more the enemy of efficiency than its enabler.
 To argue flatly for one approach or the other in any situation, though, is ridiculous.
 More ridiculous still would be attempting to force DevOps methodologies into a large Enterprise in the same way that ITIL processes were forced in over the last 5 - 10 years.
 Putting in ITIL where before it was the Wild West is one thing, applying DevOps principles where the order and structure of ITIL reigns is an entirely different, and far more risky, proposition.

 Can Enterprises benefit from DevOps and ITIL methodologies?
 Of course they can.
 They simply need to be judicious in these methodologies are used to ensure that they truly lower cyber risk and improve efficiency.
 The following is a simple, yet effective, approach to identify and prioritize your DevOps initiative in an Enterprise where ITIL rules.
 The key is to identify the areas where you will get the most bang for buck through improved collaboration and automation.